-Life expectancy in Uganda is around 57 years for men and 48 years for women.
-This is a decrease from previous life expectancy, and is largely due to the HIV/AIDS epidemic in the country.
-The fertility rate in Uganda is one of the highest in the world: 6.15 children per woman, leading to a population growth of 3.2% per year.
-Under-five mortality rate is 99 deaths per 1,000 live births.
+Life expectancy in Uganda is around 60 years for men and 65 years for women.
+It had previously been lower due to the HIV/AIDS epidemic in the country that started in the 1980-90s and reached a tipping point where the number of new infections per year was less than the number of people beginning to receive antiretroviral treatment in 2013.
+The fertility rate in Uganda is one of the highest in the world: 5.6 children per woman, leading to a population growth of 3.3% per year.
+Under-five mortality rate is 62 deaths per 1,000 live births.
 Although it is technically free to see a government doctor in Uganda, fees for pharmaceuticals and diagnostic tests are common.
 As a result, poorer people often wait until their diseases are advanced to seek medical attention.
 Uganda has a high burden of infectious illnesses, including HIV/AIDS, TB, and malaria, along with many "neglected tropical diseases."
 One of the major challenges the Ugandan health sector faces is a severe shortage of healthcare workers, especially in rural areas.
 Currently, 70% of all doctors in the country practice in urban areas, despite the fact that these areas are home to only 27% of the population.
 In the more rural parts of the country, there is only 1 doctor for every 20,000 people, and 1 nurse to every 80,000.
 Despite these challenges, Uganda has been fairly successful in decreasing HIV prevalence: strong safe sex campaigns are credited with decreasing the prevalence from over 30% two decades ago to fewer than 7% today.